Ralph Boston: Later years

+Boston participated in the raising of the Olympic flag for the 1996 Summer Olympics in Atlanta, and by 1997, Boston had moved into Peachtree City, Georgia.

-A Los Angeles Times article on Boston from August 2, 2010, coinciding roughly with the 50th anniversary of his initial world record, described him as a divorced great-grandfather who is writing an autobiography.
-He splits his time between Atlanta, Georgia and Knoxville.
+A Los Angeles Times article on Boston from August 2, 2010, coinciding roughly with the 50th anniversary of his initial world record, described him as a divorced great-grandfather who was writing an autobiography.
+He split his time between Atlanta, Georgia and Knoxville.

+Boston died of complications from a stroke at his home in Peachtree City on April 30, 2023, at the age of 83.